jamie-wong/nexmo-developer/_documentation/en/verify/verify-v2/guides/v2-anti-fraud.md

 Verify V2 customers have several options on how to manage fraud if fraudulent traffic has surfaced and a network block has been issued by the [Verify Anti-Fraud System](/verify/guides/anti-fraud-system).

 ## Network Block Callbacks

 A network block prevents Verify messages being sent over SMS and Voice channels on that network for your API key.
+In Verify V2, blocks are only issued for a temporary amount of time and will then allow traffic to resume as normal.
+If fraudulent traffic persists on a network, blocks will be issued for longer periods until they eventually become permanent.
+If a block becomes permanent, the only way for traffic to resume on this network is to use the [Network Unblock API](#network-unblock-api).

-When this happens the platform sends a callback to your designated webhook indicating the request was blocked.
+If you attempt to send a Verify request to a blocked network, you will receive a callback to your designated webhook indicating the request was blocked.
 For example:

 ```
 POST - /your_callback_endpoint